huyhieupham/3D-Face-Recognition/README.md

 ## 3. Bosphorus

-**Original paper**: A. Savran, N. Alyuz, H. Dibeklio ¨ glu, O. C¸ eliktutan, ˘ B. Gokberk, B. Sankur, and L. Akarun.
+**Original paper**: A. Savran, N. Alyuz, H. Dibeklio, O. C¸ eliktutan, B. Gokberk, B. Sankur, and L. Akarun.
 "Bosphorus database for 3D face analysis" - In European Workshop on Biometrics and Identity Management, pages 47–56.
 Springer, 2008.

 **Description**: The Bosphorus database contains 4,666 3D facial scans over 105 subjects with rich expression variations, poses, occlusions.
 The 2,902 scans contain expression variations from 105 subjects.
 In the experiment, 105 first neutral scans from each identity are used as a gallery set and 2797 non-neutral scans are used as a probe set.